rails-girls-summer-of-code/summer-of-code/README.md

 We are using Github Pages for the website.
 You can have a look at the `gh-pages` branch, and the preliminary version at [RailsGirlsBerlin.github.io/summer-of-code](http://railsgirlsberlin.github.io/summer-of-code/).

-## How to create a new blog post on GitHub
+## How to create a new blog post
-[Original writeup](https://gist.github.com/svenfuchs/b83fc36b45bcb0338399) &copy; 2013 by Sven Fuchs

-1. Create a new branch: https://github.com/blog/1377-create-and-delete-branches

-  Ideally pick a branch name like "sf-add-post-whatever-the-post-title-is", where "sf" are your initials.
-E.g. "al-add-post-new-teams"

-  Confirm you're on the new branch by looking at the current URL.
-The branch name should be part of it.

-2. Navigate to the `blog/_posts` directory
+In order to add your blog post to our blog, you will go through the following steps:

+- fork our repo
+- add your blog post
+- commit and push your changes
+- send us a pull request

+### Forking the repo

+"Forking" basically just means "making a copy"; this allows you to copy our `summer-of-code` repo (found [here](https://github.com/rails-girls-summer-of-code/summer-of-code)) without affecting it.
+Follow the instructions on forking a repo [in the GitHub docs](https://help.github.com/articles/fork-a-repo/).
+When forking, you might be asked where you want to fork the repository to; select **your own Github profile**.

+### Writing your blog post

+Once you have your local copy set up:

-3. Add a new file for your post: https://github.com/blog/1327-creating-files-on-github
+- create a new file in the `summer-of-code/blog/_posts` folder (on your computer).

-  The filename should follow the naming convention of the existing blog posts: https://github.com/rails-girls-summer-of-code/summer-of-code/tree/gh-pages/blog/_posts.
-The file extension will determine the format used.
-Use `.md` for Markdown.
+- Call this file `yyyy-mm-dd-your-blog-post-name.md`, where yyyy-mm-dd is the publishing date for your post.
+Don't forget the .md extension, which stands for `MarkDown`.

-4. Add the Jekyll header for the meta data

-  See https://raw.github.com/RailsGirlsBerlin/summer-of-code/gh-pages/blog/_posts/2013-06-12-hello-world.md for an example.
+- Add the Jekyll header for the meta data.
+See any of the posts in the `blog/_posts` folder for an example.
 Include the top section including the `---` lines and change the attributes where required (probably all of them except the `layout` attribute).
+The date should be the publishing date of your post.

-5. Add your blog post text
+- Add all your text.
-6. Save the file
-7. Send a pull request: https://help.github.com/articles/creating-a-pull-request

-  That post explains more than you need.
-It should work if you just hit the "Pull Request" button, add a title and submit it (target branch and repository names should all default to the right stuff).
+- don't forget to save your changes ;)

 ## Permalink